The dates in this blog post might be outdated. For the most up-to-date information, please consult our UK landing page.

 Upon check-in at the port, the carrier will use GVMS to verify the GMR presented to them and cross-check the details on the GMR with the vehicle.
 Vehicles will be turned away at check-in if a valid GMR cannot be presented or if their registration number(s) do not match those on the GMR.

-GVMS allows for automatic arrival in CHIEF as soon as goods board at the EU side so that UK import declarations can be processed by HMRC en route to the UK.
+GVMS allows for automatic arrival in CHIEF and CDS as soon as goods board at the EU side so that UK import declarations can be processed by HMRC en route to the UK.
 Once the vehicle and/or trailers have embarked on the crossing, the status in GVMS will be updated to EMBARK.
-The platform sends an electronic notification through CHIEF when inbound goods are successfully cleared before they arrive in the UK, allowing them to quickly pass through customs.
+The platform sends an electronic notification through CHIEF or CDS when inbound goods are successfully cleared before they arrive in the UK, allowing them to quickly pass through customs.

 If the GVMS determines that the movement requires inspection, a notification will be sent within 30 minutes after embarkation.
 Those vehicles must report to a customs inspection centre upon arrival, where customs officials will update GVMS once the property has been cleared.

 For transit shipments, the transit declaration will be automatically updated in NCTS on the basis of the TAD data entered in GVMS prior to departure in the EU.
 In order for this to work, the haulier/transport companies must receive the TAD/MRN from the trader and input the data in GVMS along with the license plate number of truck/trailer.
-Transit movements do not require a CSP or CHIEF badge, however an NCTS UK badge is required to end the transit movement.
+Transit movements do not require a CSP badge, however an NCTS UK badge is required to end the transit movement.

 Where is GVMS used?